Working and aged 60 and over

 - receiving a retirement pension from the CPP or the Quebec Pension Plan (QPP)

-To get this benefit, you and your employer have to make CPP contributions.
+To get this benefit, you and your employer have to make CPP contributions toward the PRB.
 If you are self-employed, you have to pay both the employee and the employer portions of the CPP contributions.

 Once you reach 70, you will stop making CPP contributions toward the PRB.